 Our WFOE's ability to distribute dividends is based upon its distributable earnings.
 PRC legal restrictions permit payments of dividends by our WFOE only out of its accumulated after-tax profits, if any, determined in accordance with PRC accounting standards and regulations.
 A PRC company is not permitted to distribute any profits until any losses from prior fiscal years have been offset.
 Profits retained from prior fiscal years may be distributed together with distributable profits from the current fiscal year.
 Our WFOE is also required under PRC laws and regulations to allocate at least 10% of our annual after-tax profits determined in accordance with PRC GAAP to a statutory general reserve fund until the amounts in said fund reach 50% of our register capital.
 Current Chinese regulations permit our WFOE to pay dividends to its shareholder only out of its registered capital amount, if any, as determined in accordance with PRC accounting standards and regulations.
 If our WFOE incurs debt in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to us.
-Any limitation on the ability of our WFOE to distribute dividends or other payments to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our business.
-In addition, any cash dividends or distributions of assets by our WFOE to its shareholder are subject to a Chinese withholding tax of as much as 10%.
-Remittance of dividends by our WFOE out of

-China is also subject to examination by the banks designated by the State Administration of Foreign Exchange, or the SAFE.
+Any limitation on the ability of our WFOE to distribute dividends or other payments to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our businesses.
+In addition, any cash dividends or distributions of assets by our WFOE to examination by the banks designated by the State Administration of Foreign Exchange, or the SAFE.
 For risks relating to the fund flows of our operations in China, see "Risk Factors - Risks Related to Doing Business in China."